 At first glance, Chiang Mai doesn’t exactly leap to mind as an exciting Asian hub, especially if compared to the vibrant Thai capital, Bangkok, barely an hour plane away.
 The best way I found to start experiencing the city?
 Learning how to meditating in Chiang Mai with Buddhist monks.

-As you might have gathered from my previous post, I’m not a fan of Phuket area, and although I had booked almost a week between the town and smaller Phi Phi islands, after a few days I literally ran away from what I would define degrading tourism, and sought refuge in Chiang Mai, where I immediately got the vibe that the atmosphere (and the kind of tourists) was completely different from the South of the country.
+As you might have gathered from my previous article, I’m not a fan of Phuket area, and although I had booked almost a week between the town and smaller Phi Phi islands, after a few days I literally ran away from what I would define degrading tourism, and sought refuge in Chiang Mai, where I immediately got the vibe that the atmosphere (and the kind of tourists) was completely different from the South of the country.

 Lively town in northern Thailand, with its 700 temples Chiang Mai is quickly imposing itself as the spiritual heart of the country, so after a couple of days spent witnessing sinful behaviors and perdition from other fellow humans (I’m so good at overstating it, ain’t I?), I decided it was time to redeem myself and started adding temples over temples to my to-do list.

 The sight of groups of monks impatiently waiting for the green light to cross the hectic roads, or darting up and down the streets either walking or on board of rickety motorbikes and local tuk-tuks is not a rare one in Chiang Mai and gives a good vibe of what you can find here.
 The chilled-out atmosphere makes the town popular also among digital nomads who enjoy living here for a while thanks to the very affordable prices, good food, and internet widely available.

 I’m not a religious person, in the most common meaning of the term, I usually prefer to stick to my own rules and keep my homemade spirituality private rather than showing it off, but visiting temples and witnessing monks at work was pretty enjoyable.
 Plus, lately I’ve been developing an interest in all things yoga, so in Chiang Mai, I really wanted to find a way to kick off my meditation practice.